 We also think that requiring borrowing from a lender that is licensed to carry on a lending business could provide additional monitoring and controls over a non-redeemable investment fund's cash borrowings that are based on the investment strategies and financial condition of the specific fund.
 We are proposing that non-redeemable investment funds borrow from a "Canadian financial institution" (as defined in National Instrument 14-101 Definitions), as we have observed that existing non-redeemable investment funds generally borrow from Schedule I or II banks.
-We seek comment on whether this requirement for non-redeemable investment funds that are "alternative funds" regulated under NI 81-104 should be permitted to borrow more than 30% of NAV.
+We seek comment on whether this requirement for non-redeemable investment fund borrowings is appropriate.
+We are also considering whether non-redeemable investment funds that are "alternative funds" regulated under NI 81-104 should be permitted to borrow more than 30% of NAV.
 See "Modernization Project - Alternative Funds Framework" below.